LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 In particular, the configuration file should setup:

 * flags corresponding with the target requested (Release, Debug).
-* compilers path, and other toolkits (e.g. cuda), etc.
+* paths to compilers and other toolkits (e.g. cuda), etc.
 * paths to installed dependencies.
-* any option that may have an impact on your build.
+* any options that may impact the build.

 This provides an easy way to build your project based on `Spack`_ configuration while only using CMake and a traditional developer workflow.